DanielCondeTorres/YAP-TAZ-TEAD/README.md

 ```
 pymol -cq -d "load archivo.pdb; align cadena_A, plantilla; align cadena_B, plantilla; save cadenas_alineadas.pdb"
 ```

-### In the main.py file, in the inputs section we can choose:
-o	File preparation for protein-ligand simulations.

 #### .cif to .pdb
 From AlphaFold a .cif file will be obtained, this can be easy converted to a .pdb file with: